TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

-Therefore the parameter $r$ can take a value $3$ for target walks or $4$ for target-source walks.
-Similarly to types $1$ and $2$, it is simple to restrict the walks by zeroing out parts of the walks matrix $A^d$, given a subset of the vertices $\att$.
-For target walks, zero out the $j^{\mbox{th}}$ row in $A^d$, for each vertex $j \notin \att$.
-For target-source walks, zero out the $j^{\mbox{th}}$ column and $j^{\mbox{th}}$ row in $A^d$, for $j \notin \att$.
-In the appendix we empirically show that each of the four walk types is valuable for some task.

-Notice that target masking (including target-source) is not useful in the vertex labeling setting since in this setting only the $i^{\mbox{th}}$ coordinate of the vector $\left(A^d\circ M_r\left(S_{u,\rho}\right)\right)\f_k$ is used when making predictions for the $i^{\mbox{th}}$ vertex.
-However, in the graph labeling, predictions are made for the entire graph and therefore use the entire vector.
+In addition, for graph labeling tasks, two additional walk types are used: \begin{enumerate} \item \textbf{Target Walks}: Only consider walks ending in the vertices in $\att$. \item \textbf{Target-Source Walks}: Only consider walks starting and ending in vertices of $\att$. \end{enumerate} Therefore the parameter $r$ can take a value of $3$ for target walks or $4$ for target-source walks.
+Similarly to types $1$ and $2$, it can be implemented by masking some entries of the matrix $A^d$ given a subset of the vertices $\att$.
+For target walks, zero out are the rows of $A^d$ corresponding to vertices not in $\att$.
+For target-source walks, zero out are the rows and columns of $A^d$ corresponding to vertices not in $\att$.
+In the Appendix we empirically show that the four walk types are not superfluous.
+Notice that target masking (including target-source) is not useful and leads to redundant computation in the vertex labeling setting since in this setting only the $i$\textsuperscript{th} coordinate of the vector $\left(A^d\circ M_r\left(S_{\pointer,\rho}\right)\right)\f_k$ is used when making predictions for the $i$\textsuperscript{th} vertex.
+However, in the graph labeling, predictions are made for the entire graph and use the entire vector.

-Masking types that include zeroing out rows, eventually zero out entries in the vector $\left(A^d\circ M_r\left(S_{u,\rho}\right)\right)\f_k$.
+Masking types that include zeroing out rows, eventually zero out entries in the vector $\left(A^d\circ M_r\left(S_{\pointer,\rho}\right)\right)\f_k$.
 As in graph labeling tasks this vector is aggregated, zeros may affect the results of some aggregations e.g. $min$.
-Therefore, in the case of target, target-source and cycle walks, the aggregation is only performed on the entries that are in the selected subset $S_{u,\rho}$; i.e., $AGG \left(\left(\left( A^d\circ M_r\left(S_{u,\rho}\right)\right) \f_k\right) _{S_{u,\rho}}\right)$
+Therefore, in the case of target, target-source and cycle walks, the aggregation is only performed on the entries that are in the selected subset $S_{\pointer,\rho}$; i.e., $AGG \left(\left(\left( A^d\circ M_r\left(S_{\pointer,\rho}\right)\right) \f_k\right) _{S_{\pointer,\rho}}\right)$